Stephanie-Ash/jewellery-art/TESTING.md

 **Designers App  - Forms**
 * The model required fields are required on the Designer form.
 * Unrequired fields are not required on the Designer form.
-* The Designer model uneditable fields are not included in the Designer form field metaclass.
+* The Designer model uneditable fields are not included in the Designer form metaclass.

 **Designers App - Views**
 * The various get views return a successful HTTP response and use the correct templates.